suzhed/hzo-mlip/README.md

 ### `hzo_eps.tar.gz`

-Computational and analysis files for investigating the dielectric properties of HZO.
+Computational and analysis files for finite-temperature simulations of dielectric properties in different HZO phases and the temperature-driven o3–t phase transition.

 ### `hzo_o3-t.tar.gz`